You are here

 SMM facilitation of repairs to civilian infrastructure

-The Mission facilitated and monitored adherence to the ceasefire to enable repairs to the Petrivske pumping station near Artema (government-controlled, 26km north of Luhansk), as well as to a water pipeline near Maiorsk (government-controlled, 45km north-east of Donetsk) and to power lines near Spartak (non-government-controlled, 9km north of Donetsk).
-The SMM also monitored the security situation in the area of the pumping station near Vasylivka (non-government-controlled, 20km north of Donetsk) and facilitated the operation of the DFS.
+The Mission facilitated and monitored adherence to the ceasefire to enable electrical repair works near Spartak (non-government-controlled, 9km north of Donetsk) as well as repairs to the Petrivske pumping station near Artema (government-controlled, 26km north of Luhansk), to a water pipeline between Zolote-3/Stakhanovets (government-controlled, 61km west of Luhansk) and Popasna, and to a power line near Raivka (non-government-controlled, 16km north-west of Luhansk).

-*Restrictions of SMM’s freedom of movement or other impediments to fulfilment of its mandate
+*Restrictions of the SMM’s freedom of movement or other impediments to fulfilment of its mandate

 The SMM’s monitoring and freedom of movement are restricted by security hazards and threats, including risks posed by mines, unexploded ordnance (UXO) and other impediments – which vary from day to day.
 The SMM’s mandate provides for safe and secure access throughout Ukraine.
 All signatories of the Package of Measures have agreed on the need for this safe and secure access, that restriction of the SMM’s freedom of movement constitutes a violation, and on the need for rapid response to these violations.
-They have also agreed that the Joint Centre for Control and Co-ordination (JCCC) should contribute to such response and co-ordinate mine clearance.
-Nonetheless, the armed formations in parts of Donetsk and Luhansk regions frequently deny the SMM access to areas adjacent to Ukraine’s border outside control of the Government (for example, see below).
+They have also agreed that the Joint Centre on Control and Co-ordination should contribute to such response and co-ordinate mine clearance.
+Nonetheless, the armed formations in parts of Donetsk and Luhansk regions frequently deny the SMM access to areas adjacent to Ukraine’s border outside control of the Government (for example, SMM Daily Report 12 June 2019).
 The SMM’s operations in Donetsk and Luhansk regions remain restricted following the fatal incident of 23 April 2017 near Pryshyb; these restrictions continued to limit the Mission’s observations.

 Regular restrictions related to disengagement areas and mines/UXO: